 Chapter 901:5-52 Gypsy Moth

-(A) Pursuant to Chapter 927. of the Ohio Revised Code, the highly destructive insect Lymantria dispar, more commonly known as the gypsy moth, is classified as a plant pest due to its invasive and devastating impact on the environment.
+(A) Pursuant to Chapter 927. of the Revised Code, the highly destructive insect Lymantria dispar, more commonly known as the gypsy moth, is classified as a plant pest due to its invasive and devastating impact on the environment.

 As used in this chapter: